Ranker plugins let you implement a custom ranker that receives all the occurrences of the keywords matched in the document, and computes a

 Token filter plugins let you implement a custom tokenizer that makes tokens according to custom rules.
 There are two type:

-- Index-time tokenizer declared by index_token_filter in index settings
+- Index-time tokenizer declared by index_token_filter in table settings

 - query-time tokenizer declared by token_filter OPTION directive

-Token filters processing tokens after base tokenizer processed text at field or query and made tokens from it.
-In the text processing pipeline, the token filters will run after the base tokenizer processing occurs (which process the text from field or query and create tokens out of them).
+In the text processing pipeline, the token filters will run after the base tokenizer processing occurs (which processes the text from field or query and creates tokens out of them).

 Plugin is declared as

 library name:plugin name:optional string of settings.
 The init functions of the plugin can accept arbitrary settings that can be passed as a string in format

 index_token_filter = my_lib.so:email_process:field=email;split=.io